francosodoxo/final-reality-francosodoxo/README.md

 ---

-This project run with Java 14.
+This project runs with Java 14.

 Compile
 ---